NumPy Logistic Distribution

 Logistic Distribution

-The logistic distribution is a continuous probability distribution characterized by the shape parameter (α) and the scale parameter (β).
+The logistic distribution is a continuous probability distribution characterized by the location parameter (mean, μ) and the scale parameter (spread, s).
 The probability density function (PDF) of the logistic distribution is given by:

 The logistic distribution finds applications in various fields due to its versatility.
 For instance, in extreme value problems, it can model the maximum or minimum of a large number of random variables.
 In epidemiology, it can characterize the distribution of response times, such as the time taken for a patient to recover from a specific disease.
 In the Elo ranking system, the logistic distribution is used to model the uncertainty in assigning ratings to players based on their performance in competitive games.